InteractiveAdvertisingBureau/USPrivacy/CCPA/US Privacy String.md

 In this example the digital property has asked a vendor to create a US Privacy String on their behalf, knowing only whether the user has opted of sale of personal data.

 * Version 1 of the US Privacy string is being used.
 (1)
-* The status of provided explicit user notice is unknown. (-)
+* The status of provided user notice is unknown. (-)
 * The user has made a choice to opt out of sale.
 (Y)
 * The status of operating under the Limited Service Provider Agreement is unknown. (-)